 Criterion score: 0.5 info

-Discards of unwanted whiting in this fishery are very high, at 38% in 2018.
+Catches of unwanted whiting in this fishery are very high, averaging around 40% in the past 5 years.
 There is also a mismatch between the stock areas and management, which makes it difficult to properly manage fishing pressure.

 The Minimum Conservation Reference Size (MCRS) for whiting in this area is 27cm.
 Unwanted catch, which includes discards and below MCRS landings, averaged 39% of the total catch from 2015-2019.
 Since 2018, whiting catches in all fleets are subject to the landing obligation, with a de minimis exemption for whiting caught with bottom trawls in Division 4c.
 However, below MCRS landings reported to ICES in 2015-2018 were low and substantial discarding still continues, based on observations from sampling programmes.
 ICES recommends improvements to the selection pattern and reductions in catches of undersized fish.
 The 2008-2016 North Sea cod recovery plan included measures to improve selectivity of fishing gear and reduce fishing effort, which benefitted associated species such as whiting, but these measures have been discontinued.
 The minimum mesh size for targeting whiting in Subarea 4 is 120 mm and in Division 7d is 80 mm.
 Whiting are a bycatch in some Nephrops fisheries that use a mesh size of 80 mm, although landings are restricted through bycatch regulations.
 They are also caught in flatfish fisheries that use a smaller mesh size.
 The industrial bycatch of whiting in the sprat, Norway pout and sandeel fisheries is dependent on activity in that fishery.

 In the European Union (EU), EU fishing vessels can fish up to 12 nautical miles of any Member State coast, and closer by agreement.
 There is overarching fisheries legislation for all Member States, but implementation varies between fisheries, Member States and sea basins.